Arxivar/PluginGenerator/docs/classes/arxivarnotifierservice.md

 # Class: ArxivarNotifierService

-This module contains the methods to interface with the ARXivar Next Portal Routes
+This module contains the methods to interface with the ARXivar Next Portal Notifier Service

 ```javascript
 angular